backdrop-ops/docs.backdropcms.org/www/modules/contrib/feeds/README.md

   * CSV, RSS, Atom parsing.
   * Creates nodes or terms.
   * Creates lightweight database records if Data module is installed. <http://drupal.org/project/data>
-  * Additional fetchers/parsers or processors can be added by an object oriented plugin system.
+  * Additional fetchers/parsers or processors can be added by an object-oriented plugin system.
   * Granular mapping of parsed data to content elements.
-* Import configurations can be piggy backed on nodes (thus using nodes to track subscriptions to feeds) or they can be used on a standalone form.
+* Import configurations can be piggybacked on nodes (thus using nodes to track subscriptions to feeds) or they can be used on a standalone form.
 * Unlimited number of import configurations.
 * Export feeds importer configurations.
 * Optional libraries module support.